 - ¼ cup chopped basil (Thai basil if you can find)

 - For garnish: cilantro, radish, more peanuts, red pepper flakes

 Optional: for non-vegan version, add in 1 lb. shredded chicken breast or 1 lb. cooked shrimp and 3 eggs, scrambled.

 - Add rice noodles to a large bowl and cover with very hot water.
 Let sit until al dente, then drain and rinse in cold water.
 Set aside.

 - Heat oil in large pot over medium heat.
 Add green onion and garlic and sauté, stirring frequently, for about 5 minutes.

 - Add mushrooms and carrots and continue to cook until vegetables are softened.

-- Add tofu, tamari, coriander, red pepper flakes, sugar, sriracha, peanut butter, cilantro and basil.
-Stir well to combine all ingredients and continue cooking for a few minutes.
+- Add tofu, ¼ cup of low sodium tamari, 2 tblsp lime juice, coriander, red pepper flakes, sugar, sriracha, peanut butter, cilantro and basil.
+Stir well to combine all ingredients and continue cooking for a few minutes, until tamari reduces.
 Turn heat to low.

-- Add in cooked rice noodles, lime juice, chopped peanuts, spinach (if using) and bean sprouts.
+- Add in cooked rice noodles, rest of tamari and lime juice, chopped peanuts, spinach (if using) and bean sprouts.
 Use tongs to coat noodles well.
 Let sit for 15 minutes, stirring frequently, until noodles are fully cooked.